 DNA (or deoxyribonucleic acid) is a nucleic acid which contains the genetic instructions used in the development and function of all life.
 The instructions and information contained in the genes are unique to the particular life form which they originate.

 Because of this, DNA has become one of our most powerful forensic tools.
 This led to one of readers to ask, “Can DNA samples be faked?”

 DNA Not So Bulletproof Anymore?

 DNA for use in criminal forensics is widely accepted as nearly bulletproof, indisputable evidence.
-The reason for this can be attributed to its error margin, which is so low; it excludes the rest of our planet’s population.
-The odds of an incorrect match are in the billions, higher than winning your state lottery.
+This confidence can be attributed to its error margin, which is so low; it excludes the rest of our planet’s population.
+The odds of an incorrect match are in the billions – higher than winning your state lottery.

 Other forms of evidence, like blood-spatter analysis and ballistics, relies on expert judgment and is considered to have a more limited connection with established science.
-DNA surpasses those methods and is considered to be more reliable than even eyewitness evidence, which can suffer from a relatively higher error rate.
+DNA evidence in forensics surpasses those methods and is considered to be more reliable than even eyewitness evidence, which can suffer from a relatively higher error rate.

 Fake DNA Evidence